Skip to main content

 Why Milk Spikes Insulin

-The biological purpose of breast milk, which includes cow’s milk, is to raise insulin levels in a newborn baby to help promote growth.
+One of the biological purposes of breast milk, which includes cow’s milk, is to raise insulin levels in a newborn baby to help promote growth.
 This is primarily due to insulin and insulin-like growth factor 1 (IGF-1), which are naturally present in milk to support the rapid growth of newborns.
 Insulin and IGF-1 play crucial roles in the development of tissues and organs, ensuring that the baby grows quickly and healthily.

 Additionally, milk contains whey protein, which is rich in branched-chain amino acids (BCAAs).
 BCAAs, particularly leucine, stimulate insulin secretion, making milk a significant insulin trigger.
 While this mechanism is beneficial for newborns who need rapid growth, it can be problematic for adults, especially those with conditions like PCOS or insulin resistance.